suanfaxiaohuo/SwinOCSR/README.md

 # SwinOCSR
-The datasets are available in SMILES format user generation_image to generate the images user covert_image to generate binary images
+The datasets are available in SMILES format \n user generation_image to generate the images \n user covert_image to generate binary images\n